 To regulate the emerging Indian gaming industry, Indian tribes have established gaming commissions, industry standards and internal controls.
 They have developed their own internal tribal police forces and court systems, and have invested in state-of-the-art surveillance.
 The goal of the Prairie Band Potawatomi Nation's regulatory gaming structure is to promote tribal economic development, tribal self-sufficiency and a strong tribal government.
-Gaming articles submitted by Gary Mitchell, Gaming Commission Chairman.
+Gaming articles submitted by the late Gary Mitchell, former Gaming Commission Chairman.

 Prairie Band Potawatomi Entertainment Corporation